Capital: Addis Ababa

 Poliomyelitis (Polio): A polio outbreak was reported Ethiopia in December 2004, involving the Tigray and Amhara regions in the northern part of the country.
 These were the first polio cases reported from Ethiopia since 2001.

-• Polio remains persistent in sub-Saharan Africa.
+• Polio remains persistent in Sub-Saharan Africa, most recently in Nigeria.
 All travelers should be fully immunized.
 A one-time dose of IPV (Inactivated Polio Vaccine) is recommended for any traveler >age 18 who completed the primary childhood series but never received an additional dose of polio vaccine as an adult.

 Rabies: Higher than average risk.
 There is a large stray dog population, especially in Addis Ababa and other urban areas, that is primarily responsible for disease transmission.
 Travelers should seek immediate treatment of any animal bite, especially if from a dog.
 Pre-exposure rabies vaccine is recommended for: persons anticipating an extended stay; for those whose work or activities may bring them into contact with animals; for people going to rural or remote locations where medical care is not readily available; for travelers desiring extra protection.
 Children are considered at higher risk because they tend to play with animals and may not report bites.